SebaGraz/ZZDiffusionBridge/README.md

 ## Examples

+for derivation of the set poisson rates see link to docs

 ## Developing the ZigZag for a new SDE
 it requires the creation of 2 functions and 2 flags